Timeline of the M23 campaign (2025): 5–6 May

 On 5 May, M23 retook Kabizo, a town it had abandoned five to six months earlier.
 In Rutshuru Territory, M23 and RDF control key areas like Nroroba and parts of Tongo groupement, including the strategic Kanaba-Mulimbi axis linking Tongo and Kitshanga, while Wazalendo holds Bambo groupement.
 The same day, the DRC and Rwanda submitted a draft peace proposal under the Washington-led Declaration of Principles.
 Boulos welcomed the step as progress toward peace.
-Meanwhile, Wazalendo launched surprise attacks on M23 in Katogota and Kamanyola, triggering clashes that lasted eight hours in Rutebe, Kayange, and Luzinzi, leaving casualties on both sides and injuring civilians.
+Meanwhile, Wazalendo launched surprise attacks on M23 in Katogota and Kamanyola, which triggered clashes that lasted eight hours in Rutebe, Kayange, and Luzinzi, as well as leaving casualties on both sides and injuring civilians.
 In Bwito Chiefdom, a mishandled rocket by a local fighter exploded in a market in Bambo groupement, killing four people, including two women and a child, and injuring several others.
 On 6 May, M23 forces captured Luciga village in the mineral-rich Luhwinja Chiefdom, within Mwenga Territory, where Canadian-owned BANRO once operated before being acquired by Chinese-aligned corporations.
 The advance followed a brief clash in Lwashanja village, which M23 overtook before proceeding into Luciga.
 They then maneuvered toward BANRO's operational zones while simultaneously encircling the broader territory via Ngando and Chihumba-Kashanga, using Mparanyi as an entry point.
 Reports suggest that M23 militants dispersed into various villages, occupying four groupements, Luchiga, Kabalole, Luduha, and Idudwe, and received logistical reinforcements and arms shipments.
 Observers later sighted M23 units near the Twangiza mining site in Luchiga, having crossed the Lulimbohwe River to Buhamba, situated fewer than five kilometers from the processing facility.
 Luhwinja Chiefdom eventually fell with little resistance, marking M23's first foothold in Mwenga Territory after two days of fighting Wazalendo.